Updated:

 In regard to this, the last chapter is devoted to discussing the stories that emerge from these institutions which are better represented through hip-hop and show how they affect not only black people and their families but also on the whole society.

-This is demonstrated in the art form through rappers posing behind bars, playing music videos in prison environments and making hip-hop magazines available in prisons.
-The main aim of this chapter as Ogbar states is to offer new perspectives on the discussions on the culture of hip-hop and show the main aim of the book itself which is to focus on the main debates in the public domain26.
+This is demonstrated in the art form through rappers posing behind bars, playing music videos in prison environments, and making hip-hop magazines available in prisons.
+The main aim of this chapter as Ogbar states is to offer new perspectives on the discussions on the culture of hip-hop and show the main aim of the book itself which is to focus on the main debates in the public domain.

 Ogbar says that his main aim of the book is not to engage those in the hip-hop debates, he wanted to give voice to the center of the debate; the rappers who eloquently criticize those involved in the maligning debate of hip-hop.
 The book looks at the hip-hop groups and what their views on the culture, and what the reality of life is.

-It gives space to groups such as Jurassic 5, Roots and Mos Def who has developed their own standards on what hip-hop is all about and which is far from other commercial rappers such as Lil Wayne, 50 Cent and young Jeezy.
+It gives space to groups such as Jurassic 5, Roots and Mos Def who has developed their own standards on what hip-hop is all about and which is far from other commercial rappers such as Lil Wayne, 50 Cent, and young Jeezy.
 All these contribute to the discussion of what social issues are to them.

 Conclusion

-He also looks at the policies, activism, race, gender, class and intellectual contribution to the hip-hop culture.
+He also looks at the policies, activism, race, gender, class, and intellectual contribution to the hip-hop culture.
 This is presented in a manner that is easy to understand for all people in order to gain a deeper understanding of what really this is, and its diversity in the American society.

 This will also give those who do not understand hip-hop and understanding into the range of expressions among rapper artists.
-Ogbar, also gives an account of history that is geared towards drawing a parallel between Harlem renaissance that happened in the 1920s and the hip-hop revolution which he hopes will be used in the exploration of gender, class and race issues in future.
+Ogbar also gives an account of history that is geared towards drawing a parallel between Harlem renaissance that happened in the 1920s and the hip-hop revolution which he hopes will be used in the exploration of gender, class, and race issues in future.

 This is also gives a good exploration of the historical debates focusing on African Americans on the socio-economic and demographic fronts in the last forty years especially in regard to young people.

-This, however, does not go down criticized as by some scholars say that he should move from lyrical analysis due to its limitations to include field work, research and analysis of cultural aspects touching on hip-hop and its impacts.
+This, however, does not go down criticized as by some scholars say that he should move from lyrical analysis due to its limitations to include field work, research, and analysis of cultural aspects touching on hip-hop and its impacts.

 Works Cited